Leading Patient Safety: Essentials for Managers and Directors

 In support of improving patient care, the Institute for Healthcare Improvement is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the health care team.

-This program is approved to provide 16 credits for physicians, nurses, and Certified Professional in Patient Safety (CPPS) recertification.
-Additional credit types pending.
+This program is approved to provide 16 credits for physicians, nurses, pharmacists, quality and risk professionals, and Certified Professional in Patient Safety (CPPS) recertification.

 As a result of this program, attendees will be able to: